 Negotiating from a position of strength on behalf of the American worker.

-What a novel thing for a U.S. president to do.We value your comments!
-Please weigh in on our comment section below.
+What a novel thing for a U.S. president to do.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com